portellam/deploy-VFIO/README.md

 Post-setup:
 --audio-loopback         Install the audio loopback service...
 Loopback audio from Guest to Host (over Line-out to Line-in).
---auto-xorg [ARGS]       Install auto-Xorg...
-System service to find and set a valid boot VGA device for Xorg.
+--auto-xorg [ARGS]       Install Auto X.Org...
+System service to find and set a valid boot VGA device for X.Org.
 --libvirt-hooks          Install recommended Libvirt hooks.
 --zram-swap [ARGS]       Create compressed swap in RAM (about 2:1)...
 Reduce chances of memory exhaustion for Host.
 --skip-post-setup        Skip execution.